pho-veteran/stoom/reports.md

 ### 2.4.4.
 Use Case 3: Take Personal Notes

-This sequence diagram shows the personal notes workflow with auto-save functionality.
+This sequence diagram shows the personal notes workflow with manual save functionality.

 ```mermaid
 sequenceDiagram